Tiwai Island: History

+In 2025, the island was designated as a World Heritage Site by UNESCO as part of the Gola-Tiwai complex.

 Geography

 Tiwai Island is located in the Southern Province, 15 km from the town of Potoru on the Moa River 60 km from the Atlantic Ocean.
 The Island has area of 1,200 hectares (12 km2) and is between 80 and 100 meters above sea level.
 The climate on the Island is tropical with a rainy season between May and October and a dry season between December and March.
 The average temperature is 27 °C and rainfall is about 3,000 mm a year.

 Biology

-The Island is home to a population of pygmy hippopotamus, over 135 different species of birds and "one of the highest concentration and diversity of primates in the world … 11 species."
+The Island is home to a population of pygmy hippopotamus, over 135 different species of birds and "one of the highest concentration and diversity of primates in the world ...
+11 species."